Podcast

 It can destroy a lot of things that you’ve got in your strategic roadmap and it can derail it.
 We want to protect investment as much as possible.
 That’s where the deep benefits of the quantitative process come from.

 Bo: Most of my career seems to focus on the qualitative part.
 You show logos to people.
-You show them the research you did to get to what you did, but then it becomes this subjective, decision-making piece.
+You show them the brand market research you did to get to what you did, but then it becomes this subjective, decision-making piece.

-When you add this step three – the quantitative aspect Vikas was talking about – it gives them confidence that they're making the right decision.
+When you add step three – the quantitative aspect Vikas was talking about – it gives them confidence that they’re making the right decision.

 We’re professionals.
 The work we do will work.
 It’s well-informed, but when you put numbers and data behind it, it confirms the decision to make the change.